 We-Vibe’s trademark is wear-during-sex couples vibrators, & this We-Vibe Chorus review dives into how Chorus blows We-Vibe Sync away for me.
 Why?
 Even rumblier vibes—plus squeeze remote!

 Phallophile Reviews exists because I like squishy things, and the ability to PRESS on the We-Vibe Chorus’ soft silicone remote1 is like having an orgasm-producing stress ball in my hand.
 That’s shooting its deep vibes all the way from G-spot to clit.
+The tighter you squeeze, the stronger the vibration gets.

 I’ll start with my favorite way to enjoy Chorus: spandex is the secret.
 Then we’ll move on to the vibe strength and functions of this sparkly pink 🌸 wrap-around vibe, and to the app control…